 Provides a one-stop shop for readers interested in the history and ideas of the neurodiversity movement and how these ideas have shaped production of expert and especially lay knowledge about autism.
 Gathers a collective of autistic activist/academic voices and engages in current theoretical debates around knowledge production and epistemic authority within (critical) research on autism.

 This edited collection offers a historical overview of the autistic community and neurodiversity movement through first-hand accounts.
-While the awareness and impact of the movement have grown, apparent misunderstandings persist.
-Therefore, the editor introduces the neurodiversity movement, documenting concepts via the scientific literature, community activists and advocates, and the contributors themselves.
+Awareness and impact of the movement has grown, but misunderstandings persist.

 Gaining Community